sunxfancy/zeroerr/Readme.en.md

 Using a lock-free queue for logging and multiple level of log writing policies.
 You can choose to only write to disk with the most important events.

 4. Customized print / log / assert printing format
 You can customize your printing format for everything.
-There is a callback function for the printing.
+There is a templated callback function for the printing.

 5. Quickly debug something
-You can use dbg macro to quickly see the output, it can print the expression also.
+You can use dbg macro to quickly see the output, it can be applied to any expression.

 6. Colorful output
-You can have default colorful output to terminal and no color for file
+You can have default colorful output to terminal and no color for file output

-7. Print struct/stl/special library data structure
+7. Print struct/stl/pointers without any extra code

 8. Doctest like assertion and unit test feature
 You can use your unit test as a documentation of function behavior.
 The output of unittest can be a documented report.